LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 The sizing table below should be considered a starting point.
 Actual requirements may vary greatly based on the specific scenarios for a given deployment.
 For example, search-heavy workloads will require more database CPU and IOPS capacity than a system servicing simple reads.

-CPU consumption of the IBM FHIR Server is closely correlated with the number of resources being processed, particularly during ingestion where processing involves:
+CPU consumption of the LinuxForHealth FHIR Server is closely correlated with the number of resources being processed, particularly during ingestion where processing involves:

 * Parsing
 * Validation